Skip to main content

 ToolDescription

-web_searchGeneral web search with optimized results and content extraction
+web_search_exaPerforms real-time web searches with optimized results and content extraction

 Prerequisites